Shakespeare Class

 Autumn Term

-Shakespeare Class: Thoughts on Skipping Day:
+Our thoughts on Skipping Day:

 Summary of what you did: We built up skills and confidence to use skipping ropes.
 We learned to cross over, butterfly, double bounce, red arrows and skipping as a big group.